TylorS/typed/readme.md

 ## Support

-Only modern environments are supported out of the box.
-For browsers, the last 2 major versions of Chrome, Firefox, Safari, and Edge are supported.
-The latest stable and long-term-support releases for Node are supported, too.
-Lets keep the web improving!
+At present only modern environments that support ES2017 Syntax and dynamic imports, or newer.
+This is  Lets keep the web improving!

 > Pull requests are always welcomed for documenting any polyfill setup required for supporting any other platforms 😄